Wars of the Roses: Henry VI

 The lack of central authority led to a continued deterioration of the unstable political situation, which polarised around long-standing feuds between the more powerful noble families, in particular the Percy-Neville feud, and the Bonville-Courtenay feud, creating a volatile political climate ripe for civil war.
 To ensure the country could be governed, a Regency Council was established and, despite the protests of Margaret, was led by Richard of York, who was appointed Lord Protector and Chief Councillor on 27 March 1454.
-Richard appointed his brother-in-law, Richard Neville, Earl of Salisbury to the post of Chancellor, backing the Nevilles against their chief adversary, Henry Percy, Earl of Northumberland.
-In backing the Nevilles, Richard gained a key ally, Salisbury's son Richard Neville, 16th Earl of Warwick, one of the wealthiest and most powerful magnates in the kingdom.
-Richard removed Somerset from his position and imprisoned him in the Tower of London.
+York appointed his brother-in-law, Richard Neville, Earl of Salisbury, to the post of Chancellor, backing the Nevilles against their chief adversary, Henry Percy, Earl of Northumberland.
+In backing the Nevilles, York gained a key ally, Salisbury's son Richard Neville, 16th Earl of Warwick, one of the wealthiest and most powerful magnates in the kingdom.
+York removed Somerset from his position and imprisoned him in the Tower of London.

-In 1455, Henry made a surprise recovery from his mental instability, and reversed much of Richard's progress.
-Somerset was released and restored to favour, and Richard was forced out of court into exile.
-However, disaffected nobles, chiefly Richard Neville, 16th Earl of Warwick and his father Richard Neville, 5th Earl of Salisbury, backed the claims of the rival House of York to control of the government.
+In 1455, Henry made a surprise recovery from his mental instability, and reversed much of Richard of York's progress.
+Somerset was released and restored to favour, and York was forced out of court into exile.
+However, disaffected nobles, chiefly the Earl of Warwick and his father the Earl of Salisbury, backed the claims of the rival House of York to control of the government.
 Henry, Somerset, and a select council of nobles elected to hold a Great Council at Leicester on 22 May, away from Somerset's enemies in London.
-Fearing that charges of treason would be brought against them, Richard and his allies gathered an army to intercept the royal party at St Albans, before they could reach the Council.
+Fearing that charges of treason would be brought against them, York and his allies gathered an army to intercept the royal party at St Albans, before they could reach the Council.